thunderbug/JustForFun_JCMP/readme.md

 Features
 --------

-* A vehicle fuel system, depending on how fast you drive your fuel gets used (second bar under speed) In the future I want to count in damage, car type for example a plane uses alot more then a normal car.
+* A vehicle fuel system, depending on how fast you drive your fuel gets used (second bar under speed).
+In the future I want to count in damage, car type for example a plane uses alot more then a normal car.

 * Saving player location on disconnect in mysql.
 In the future there gets stored more in the database.
 Now it are just the X Y Z coordinates.

 * Your coordinates on the maps gets shown under the nav bar.
-In the future only admins stuff with enable disable
+In the future only admins stuff with enable disable.

-* Top Banners
+* Top Banners.
-Not sure if i'm going to keep those
+Not sure if i'm going to keep those.

 In The plannings
 ----------------